Global MBSR Teachers' Meeting (MBSR-TM)

 The East Coast Mindfulness Global MBSR Teachers’ Meeting (MBSR-TM) will gather monthly for learning, professional development, and community building.

 The MBSR-TM is open to MBSR teachers who have taught at least one 8-week MBSR course and want to continue to learn, grow, and be in community with other MBSR Teachers and with MBSR Teacher Trainer Rebecca.
-No matter when you initially trained to teach MBSR, or through which organization you trained (or maybe you’re still in the process of training), hopefully you never want to stop learning—about teaching MBSR and about yourself as a human and as an MBSR teacher.
+No matter when you initially trained to teach MBSR, or through which organization you trained, hopefully you never want to stop learning—about teaching MBSR and about yourself as a human and as an MBSR teacher.

 During sessions, we will explore topics related to MBSR and teaching MBSR.
 These may include assumptions about what MBSR is and what it is not; what “good teaching” of MBSR is and what it may not be; what it means to practice mindfulness and MBSR; the underpinnings of MBSR curricula; best practices of teaching MBSR; your personal and professional experience of teaching MBSR; your questions and wonderings; your own meditation practice; and more.